IncompleteInformation/DubstepDSP/README.md

 ## Running

-First install and start a MIDI synthesizer.
+First install and start a MIDI synthesizer (like [SimpleSynth](http://notahat.com/simplesynth/)).
 Then:
 ```
 make
 ```